Fatemehjj/movie-generator/README.md

  will know all the client applications running on each port and IP address.

-💡i also added API gateway which sits between the client and the microservices. i also registered it to Eureka server.
+💡i also added API gateway which sits between the client and the microservices.
+ I also registered it to Eureka server.

-💡so the request will go from user to api gateway and then it will manage the user requests and send them to a proper microservice. finally we will return the data.
+💡so the request will go from user to api gateway, and then it will manage the user requests and send them to a proper microservice. finally we will return the data.

-💡the user DB is seperated from movies DB
+💡the user DB is separated from movies DB

 ## Features 🍃
 1: get movie by release date🌟